-Challenges: Tunisia remains on a steady but fragile path toward consolidating and advancing its democracy.
-In 2014, Tunisia held its first post-revolutionary presidential and parliamentary elections and finalized a new constitution through a consultative process, and it is on track for another round of elections in 2019.
-As with all transitions however, there are also challenges, in particular, domestic terrorism threats and spillover effects of terrorism in Libya, which have had dramatic societal and economic effects on Tunisia.
-The first line of defense against these threats is often the civilian Police and National Guard who require additional training, equipment, and technical assistance to respond to these evolving threats, which are affecting Tunisia.
-Furthermore, an increased number of criminal cases, as well as a surge in the number of individuals suspected of involvement in terrorist activity, overwhelms the justice and corrections sectors.
-The judiciary often struggles to bring cases to trial in a timely manner, and the prison system suffers from overcrowding.
+Challenges: Tunisia remains on a steady path toward advancing its democracy.
+In 2014, Tunisia held its first post-revolutionary presidential and parliamentary elections and finalized a new constitution through a consultative process.
+A second round of successful elections followed in 2019, further solidifying Tunisia’s dedication to democratic governmental reform.
+However, challenges remain; in particular, domestic terrorism threats and spillover effects of civil war in Libya, which have significant societal and economic effects on Tunisia.
+The first line of defense against these threats is often the civilian National Police and National Guard, which require additional training, equipment, and technical assistance to respond to these evolving threats.
+Furthermore, an increased number of criminal cases, as well as a surge in the number of individuals suspected of involvement in terrorist activity, continue to overwhelm the justice and corrections sectors.
+The judiciary often struggles to bring cases to trial in a timely manner, and the prison system suffers from overcrowding and high recidivism rates.